mohyaz11/OptimumSetupBook/manuscript/PackagingApplications.md

-# Packaging Applications on the build server
+# Packaging Applications on the Build Server

 Octopus Deploy will deploy a wide variety of package formats to deployment targets.
 This list includes, but not limited to NuGet packages, Tar packages, as well as Docker Images, Jar files and Zip files.